THE PROCESSING OF PERSONAL DATA BY EATALY

 Below is a description of the categories of data we deal with:

 – The data provided by third parties constitute all the personal data Eataly collects from other sources (postal service companies, couriers, data entry companies, etc.) to perform its services.
-Examples of data provided by third parties are the data on web pages visited that we may receive from other commercial operators with whom Eataly collaborates for certain initiatives
+Examples of data provided by third parties are the data on web pages visited that we may receive from other commercial operators with whom Eataly collaborates for certain initiatives, social log-in (information relating to your Social account as well as other data you have provided to the Social Network used to log in to the Site, which can be communicated based on the privacy preferences you have set on that Social Network), personal data concerning the use of the Wi-fi in Eataly premises etc.

 – Data collected automatically: these are browsing data and/or collected using the so-called “cookies”.
 During their normal operation, the computer systems and software procedures used to operate this Site acquire certain personal data whose transmission is implicit in the use of internet communication protocols.
 This information is not collected with the aim of linking it to identified users, although, by its nature, it might enable user identification through processing and linking with data held by third parties.
 This category of data includes IP addresses or domain names of computers used by persons who connect to the site, the URI (Uniform Resource Identifier) of requested resources, the time of request, the method used to submit the request to the server, the size of the file received in reply, the numerical code indicating the status of the reply provided by the server (successful, error, etc.) and other parameters regarding the user’s operating system and computer environment.